 If you want to stay in what is arguably the best hotel in the city, then book yourself into the Cayena-Caracas Hotel.
-Rooms here start at around US$300 per night, and you'll get to enjoy the type of luxury hotel that has its own rooftop pool, and is also a haven of safety and peace in a hectic city.
+Rooms here start at around US$300 per night, and you’ll get to enjoy the type of luxury hotel that has its own rooftop pool and is also a haven of safety and peace in a hectic city.

 Next on the list is the Hotel Chacao & Suites, with rooms starting at around US$150 per night.
-The staff are extremely professional, and it also has all the amenities you'd expect from a hotel of this type, including its own gym.
+The staff is extremely professional, and it also has all the amenities you’d expect from a hotel of this type, including its own gym.

 The Renaissance Caracas La Castellana Hotel is your budget accommodation option in Caracas, with rooms starting at around US$80 per night.
 This might be the cheapest hotel in our selection, but the food is world-class, as is the staff.